mjschnie/jopenmm/README.md

 ## Introduction
 This project contains Java Wrappers for the OpenMM C API, which are automatically generated using Jnaerator.

-## Generation of the Java Wrappers for OpenMM using Jnaerator
+## Generation of the Java OpenMM Wrappers using Jnaerator

 Ensure that the latest version of OpenMM is installed on your machine.
 This can be done, for example, by using the Anaconda command: